Tilburg School of Economics and Management

-He writes editorials for Dutch news papers on a regular basis.
+He writes editorials for Dutch newspapers on a regular basis.
 He -for instance- wrote an editorial on why and how a close relation between the auditor and the audited firm may affect auditor independence.
-This idea was picked up by the national accounting organization in The Netherlands.
+This idea was adopted by the national accounting organization in The Netherlands.

 He holds his doctorate from Tilburg University and has published in several top academic journals, including Accounting, Organizations and Society, The Accounting Review, and Journal of Accounting Research, and recently in the Journal of Accounting & Economics.
-In his research he applies survey as well as archival methods to examine how accounting choices affect the synergy potential residing between organizational units making up the firm.
+In his research he administers survey as well as archival methods to examine how accounting choices affect the synergy potential residing between organizational units making up the firm.
 He has taught both financial and managerial accounting at Melbourne, Nyenrode, and Tilburg University.
 On behalf of the Dutch Inter-University Limperg Institute he organizes the Limperg Ph.D. courses in accounting.
-He serves at the board of Behavioral Research In Accounting and Contemporary Accounting Research, and he serves on the editorial board of JMAR.
+He serves on the board of Contemporary Accounting Research, and he serves on the editorial board of JMAR.

 Jan Bouwens studied finance at Tilburg University.
 He finished his Ph.D in managerial accounting in 1998.

 In 1999 he was appointed at Nyenrode university as a full professor of accounting.
 He holds a research fellow position at Melbourne University and is research fellow of CentER.
 As from 1 August 2004 he works as full professor at Tilburg University.